Panama hotel owners want Trump's name off the property

 The building contains a mix of high-end condo units and hotel rooms.
 While Trump doesn’t own the property, his company continues to earn fees from licensing his name to the building as well as managing the hotel.

-Orestes Fintiklis of Ithaca Capital called Trump Hotels “an incompetent operator whose brand has been tarnished beyond repair,” in an email to other hotel-unit owners earlier this month that was obtained by NBC News.
+Orestes Fintiklis of hotel unit majority owner Ithaca Capital called Trump Hotels “an incompetent operator whose brand has been tarnished beyond repair,” in an email to other hotel-unit owners earlier this month that was obtained by NBC News.

 In response to Fintiklis’ emails and actions, Trump Hotels refused to give up the contract and filed a previously undisclosed complaint in an arbitration court seeking up to $150 million in damages.